 About Comments

 We love seeing your comments, but they are not automatic.
 I get about twenty spam comments every day, and thus, I have to turn off automatic comments.
 I read and then publish every comment personally to protect the blog and keep it on the subject and real.
 So this means that you will not see your comment right after you hit submit.
 Sorry for the delay in publishing your comments.
-Please know that we love hearing from you.
+Please know that we would love to hear from you.

 I absolutely love your blog and find that you already answer my questions before I knew what they were.
 Again, awesome website!